 I first wandered through more traditional Japanese plots.
 Some like where Hachiko and his owner Ueno-sensei were laid to rest had people working on cleaning up since it was right before Shunbun no Hi, Vernal Equinox.
 I do not know who this plot belongs to but the rusting gate was interesting

 Aoyama Cemetery is a very interesting mix of different styles of grave markers, like this cairn style.
-It is also one of the places where non-Japanese people were laid to rest from the end of the 19th century.

 A Western style marker in the gaikokujin bochi, foreign section.
 Aoyama Cemetery is one of the few places where non-Japanese people were laid to rest beginning at the end of the 19th century.